Sonata

 • Seizures

 Sonata withdrawal may be very dangerous if it is attempted without medical supervision.
-The psychological effects are especially dangerous, as a person may not have a clear head or be able to make sound decisions.
+The psychological effects can be very dangerous.
+A person may not think clearly or make good decisions.

-Medical detox for Sonata addiction can provide a safe and monitored environment in which to stop misusing Sonata and get sober.
-Professional medical and clinical staff can also provide medication-assisted treatment to help clients cope with the uncomfortable symptoms of withdrawal.
+Medical detox for Sonata addiction offers a safe place to stop using Sonata.
+It helps you get sober with support.
+Trained medical staff can offer medication-assisted treatment.
+This helps clients manage the uncomfortable symptoms of withdrawal.
 Overall, medical detox is the safest and most comfortable way to detox from any drug, not just Sonata.

 Sonata Withdrawal Timeline